-Entrepreneur or an Employee?
+Entrepreneur vs Employee?
 What Do You Really Want to Be

 Today, I’d like to talk about entrepreneurship or becoming an entrepreneur versus working for someone as an employee.

 Here are a few questions for you to start with:

 - Do you want to make money with your passion?